Many people online are trapped inside the Googlenet, trapped by the weighted, personalised and censored list.

 Mostly they are trapped by using the word “Google” instead of “Search“, and from not remembering a time before Google bought its way to the top.

-In the “before-time” there were many search engines with different pros and cons.
+In the “before-time” there were many web-crawlers and search engines with different pros and cons.
 Possibly the greatest was AltaVista (1996) – https://wikipedia.org/wiki/AltaVista which also brought us the first online translator “Babel Fish”.

 Bought and buried by the once equally mighty Yahoo, it is now just a bitter sweet memory for ageing nerds around the globe.